-1st August has been recorded in India’s history as “Muslim Women Rights Day”.
+1st August has been recorded in India’s history as “Muslim Women's Rights Day”.

 Muslim Women’s Rights Day is being celebrated across the country(India) to commemorate the first anniversary of the law against instant triple talaq.

-It has contributed to women empowerment and given them the dignity they deserve in our society.
+It has contributed to women's empowerment and given them the dignity they deserve in our society.

-– 1st August is a day which made Muslim women free from social evil of Triple Talaq; 1st August has been recorded in the country’s history as “Muslim Women Rights Day”.
+– 1st August is a day that made Muslim women free from the social evil of Triple Talaq; 1st August has been recorded in the country’s history as “Muslim Women's Rights Day”.

-– Today is the historical Day for India and all Muslims Women’s for Getting their rights to fight against Triple Talaq.
+– Today is the historical Day for India and all Muslims Women for Getting their rights to fight against Triple Talaq.

 – Triple Talaq is a Social Evil.
 1st August.
 Muslim Women’s Rights Day.
 Freed from Tripple Talaq.